Medication Administration: Intramuscular Injection (Pediatric) - CE

 OVERVIEW

-The purpose of IM injections is to administer medication safely into the muscle below the subcutaneous layer.
+The purpose of intramuscular (IM) injections is to administer medication safely into the muscle below the subcutaneous layer.
 Many medications must be injected intramuscularly because of chemical properties, pharmacokinetics, desired onset, intensity and duration of the effect, and certain patient characteristics related to treatment compliance.
-An IM injection should be given only when less painful options are not feasible.

-If the patient or family expresses concern regarding the accuracy of a medication, the medication should not be given.
+If the patient and family express worry about the accuracy of a medication, the medication should not be given.
 The concern should be explored, the practitioner notified, and the order verified.

 SUPPLIES